MMV-Lab/im2im-paper/manuscript.md

 Second, we compared different network backbone architectures, including the original fnet model [@doi:10.1038/s41592-018-0111-2], an enhanced UNet [@doi:10.1007/978-3-030-12029-0_40], the attention UNet [@attentionUnet], two transformer-based models, SwinUNETR [@doi:10.1007/978-3-031-08999-2_22] and UNETR[@doi:10.1109/WACV51458.2022.00181] (all with center normalization).
 Inspecting the predictions on a holdout validation set suggested that fnet achieved the best performance.

-Finally, we showed the comparison between three different types of models, an FCN-type model (i.e., fnet), a pix2pix-type model, and a cycleGAN-type model.
+Finally, we showed the comparison between three different types of models, an FCN-type model (i.e., fnet), a pix2pix-type model, and a CycleGAN-type model.
 For fair comparison, we used fnet as the same backbone for all three types of models.
 In theory, the pix2pix-type model can be trained in two different ways: from scratch or initializing the generator with a pre-trained fnet (trained as FCN).
 Examples of the comparison results were shown in the last two rows in Figure {@fig:labelfree_all_structures}-B. Visually, it is evident that the additional adversarial components (i.e., the discriminator) could generate images with more realistic appearance than a typical FCN-type model alone, but again, we leave the appropriate quantitative evaluations to users’ specific biomedical studies.

 From the experiments above, we found that center normalization + pix2pix with fnet as the generator achieved the best overall performance qualitatively.
 So, we employed the same strategy on all other nuclear structures.
 At the end, we had four different labelfree models, each predicting one different nuclear structure from 3D brightfield images.
 As an example of evaluation, we calculated the Pearson correlation, the structural similarity and the peak signal to noise ratio on holdout validation sets.
 The results were summarized in Table {@tbl:labelfree_table}.
 Again, these numbers were merely examples of evaluation, systematic evaluation based on each specific biological problem would be necessary before deployment.
 Figure {@fig:labelfree_all_structures}-A shows the comparison of each predicted structure and its ground truth, while Figure {@fig:labelfree_all_structures}-B shows one example of all four different structures predicted from a single unseen brightfield image.
 This would permit an integrated analysis of four different nuclear components that could hardly be acquired simultaneously in real experiments and real images.